 Student FAQs | Sponsor FAQs

-The School of Mass Communications Internship Program creates partnerships between qualified mass communications students and sponsors who offer learning opportunities in the industry.
+The The Zimmerman School of Advertising & Mass Communications Internship Program creates partnerships between qualified mass communications students and sponsors who offer learning opportunities in the industry.
 An internship allows students to gain real-life experience and skills in a professional setting.
 Employers benefit from students with fresh ideas who aspire to work in the industry.

 Most mass communications students are encouraged, but not required, to pursue internships during the program.
 Advertising students are required to have an internship and should first meet with Prof. Coby O’Brien to discuss this requirement.

 Why should I do an internship?

 Internships offer valuable work experience and can help you build your résumé, expand your professional network, and help you identify what kind of work you would like to pursue post-graduation.
 Students who have completed internships are often considered to be the most marketable.

 When can I do an internship?

 Students are eligible for internships based on certain prerequisite courses and a minimum GPA.
 See the catalog for more information.